swannodette/swannodette.github.com/_posts/2013-11-07-clojurescript-101.md

 Save the file and it should be recompiled instantly.
-We should be able refresh the browser and see that a DOM element got printed in the JavaScript console (**View > Developer > JavaScript Console**).
+We should be able refresh the browser and see that a DOM element got printed in the JavaScript Console (**View > Developer > JavaScript Console**).
 Remove this little test snippet after you've confirmed it works.

 So far so good.

 Now we want a way to deal with the user clicking the mouse.
-Instead of just setting up a call back on the button directly we're going to make the button put the click event onto a core.async channel.
+Instead of just setting up a callback on the button directly we're going to make the button put the click event onto a **core.async** *channel*.

-Let's write a little helper called `listen` that will already return a channel of any DOM element's events.
-First we need to require core.async macros and functions, our `ns` should look like the following now:
+Let's write a little helper called `listen` that will return a channel of the events for a particular element and particular event type.
+First we need to require **core.async** macros and functions, our `ns` should look like the following now:

 ```
 (ns async-tut1.core